department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/bereavement-counseling.md

 ### Can I get bereavement counseling?

 You may qualify for bereavement counseling if you’re the surviving spouse, child, or parent of:
-- A Servicemember who died in the service of their country
+- A Servicemember who died while serving their country
 - A Reservist who died while on active duty
 - A National Guard Soldier who died while on active duty